soverenio/docs/docs/administration/index.md

     ---

-    Learn how to create or update Soveren Data-in-motion (DIM) and Data-at-rest (DAR) sensors.
+    Learn how to create, deploy and update Soveren Data-in-motion (DIM) and Data-at-rest (DAR) sensors.

     [:octicons-arrow-right-24: Managing sensors](managing-sensor/)